-In addition to higher premiums, an insurance lapse in North Carolina may end in the loss of your license plates and $100 in fees before you can get them back.
+In addition to higher premiums, an insurance lapse in North Carolina may result in losing your license plates and $100 in fees before you can get them back.
 Keep reading to see what you need to know about returning your license plates in North Carolina.

 - A lapse in car insurance coverage will almost always result in a premium increase when you reinstate your coverage.

-- In North Carolina, you must surrender your license plates if your insurance has lapsed.
+- You must surrender your license plates in North Carolina if your insurance has lapsed.

-- You will be required to show proof of insurance and pay the required fees to get your license plates back in North Carolina.
+- You must show proof of insurance and pay the required fees to get your license plates back in North Carolina.

 How long do you have to turn in your license plates in NC?